carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 The goal of this article is not to force a scientific equivalence, but to build an intuitive bridge for those familiar with systems theory, machine learning, and nonlinear dynamics with the core teachings of the Buddha.

 The central shift is simple.
 Instead of asking what exists, where karma is stored, how it is tranferred between rebirths, we ask how *processes* evolve over time.
 There is no container for karma.
 There is only dependent continuity of transformation.

-The central claim is that the Buddhist account of the mental stream and the path of liberation can be faithfully represented as a discrete-time, partially observable, non-stationary, self-modifying stochastic dynamical system operating on a stratified state space.
+The Buddhist account of the mental stream and the path of liberation can be faithfully represented as a discrete-time, partially observable, non-stationary, self-modifying stochastic dynamical system operating on a stratified state space.

 ---

 ## 1. The Stream as a Dynamical System

 Before going further, it helps to ground the idea of a dynamical system with simple examples.
 A dynamical system is anything that evolves over time according to rules.

 Examples: